 Due to the ‘plug flow’ properties of the static mixers a good residence time distribution is gauranteed.

 This ensures stable reaction parameters and constant product properties.
 Since the product has the same residence time the yield can be higher than in batch processes.
 The residence time distribution can be epressed in the Bodenstein number.
 The higher this number the better the resedence time distribution.

 The modular design makes it possible to shape the Contiplant system to each requested reaction process.
 Fast reactions may take place in a singel module, whereas slow reactions can use residence time reactors to complete the transformation.
 Cascade reactions are also possible.
 For experimental research or very high exothermic reactions loop reactors can offer a solution.
 The bolt-on principle of the system makes it always possible to change the process lay-out.

-Processes which have been succesfully esupplied are liquid-gas reactions, low viscosity liquid-liquid reactions and high viscosity reactions (polymerisation reactins).
+Processes which have been succesfully supplied are liquid-gas reactions, low viscosity liquid-liquid reactions and high viscosity reactions (polymerisation reactions).